RECAPEM

 • Pneumothorax in the presence of another indication for drainage such as hemothorax

-• Large size (>3cm at apax or alternatively >2cm at hilum)
+• Large size (>3cm at apex or alternatively >2cm at hilum)

-• Small pneumothoraces which are not improving (or are not stable) over period of observation and oxygenation.
+• Small pneumothoraces that are not improving (or are not stable) over period of observation and oxygenation.

 Initial thoracostomy management